technofocus-pte/buildmoderniseaiappsdepth/Use case 08/Usecase08.md

 ### Task 3 : Deploy the chat app and explore it

-10. Run the below command to deploy the app.
+1. Run the below command to deploy the app.

 +++azd deploy+++

 ![](./media/image16.png)

-11. Wait for the deployment .It takes < 5 minutes.
+2. Wait for the deployment .It takes < 5 minutes.

 ![A screenshot of a computer Description automatically generated](./media/image17.png)

-12. Click on the endpoint url generated.
+3. Click on the endpoint url generated.

 ![](./media/image18.png)

-13. Click on **Open**.
+4. Click on **Open**.

 ![](./media/image19.png)

-14. It opens app in new tab.
+5. It opens app in new tab.

 ![A screenshot of a computer Description automatically generated](./media/image20.png)

-15. Select **How to search and book rental?** Container and then click on enter button next to the text box.
+6. Select **How to search and book rental?** Container and then click on the enter button next to the text box.

 ![](./media/image21.png)